 Adult use sales from the Illinois dispensary have contributed to sales in 2020 but the Company is still waiting for necessary regulatory approval to begin recreational sales at its two Massachusetts dispensaries.
 The implementation of Cannex production techniques at HPI in Georgetown, MA, at Mission MA in Worcester MA, and in Illinois increased production of cannabis products to meet the new adult use demand expected in Massachusetts and Illinois.
-Production and sales of CBD products from Pure Ratios are expected to increase in 2020 with the recent addition of a new marketing partner.
+Production and sales of CBD products from Pure Ratios are expected to increase due to additional marketing spending through a marketing partner.